QuarkNerd/blog/cgrant/_posts/2014-11-10-Video-Stitching-With-AVFoundation.md

     mutableVideoComposition.frameDuration = CMTimeMake(1, 30);
     mutableVideoComposition.renderSize = size;

-The AVVideoComposition describes, for any time in the aggregate time range of its instructions, the number and IDs of video tracks that are to be used in order to produce a composed video frame corresponding to that time.
+The `AVVideoComposition` describes, for any time in the aggregate time range of its instructions, the number and IDs of video tracks that are to be used in order to produce a composed video frame corresponding to that time.
 This allows the compositor to display the video on the screen.
 We give the composition our instructions, set the frameDuration to 30 fps, and set the renderSize to be the size that we generated above from the first asset with a size.

-Finally, we join all of this together by creating an AVPlayerItem with our mutableComposition and setting the videoComposition to our new mutableViewComposition we just created above.
+Finally, we join all of this together by creating an `AVPlayerItem` with our mutableComposition and setting the videoComposition to our new mutableViewComposition we just created above.

 	AVPlayerItem *pi = [AVPlayerItem playerItemWithAsset:mutableComposition];
     pi.videoComposition = mutableVideoComposition;

-Our video is finally ready to play now, and we create an AVPlayer to do so.
+Our video is finally ready to play now, and we create an `AVPlayer` to do so.
 We set this player to the player on our playerView, and then call play so that the video starts immediately.

     AVPlayer *player = [AVPlayer playerWithPlayerItem:pi];
     self.playerView.player = player;
     [self.playerView.player play];

 And that's it!
 The API can seem a little complicated at first, and you have to be careful with times, ranges, and which tracks you are using where.
-Once you get the hang of it though it is a very powerful framework.
-I believe that this could should work fine on iOS too with a few minor tweaks.
+Once you get the hang of it though, it is a very powerful framework.
+I believe that this code should work fine on iOS too with a few minor tweaks.

 <img src="{{ site.baseurl }}/cgrant/assets/player.png"></img>